yellowmachine/yellow-machine/README.md

 function myF(data: Data){ // (data: Data) => any
     if(data.data === 'a') return 'b';
     if(data.data === 'x')
-        data.ctx.quit(true); // manually close the closer plugin
+        data.ctx.close(true); // manually close the closer plugin
-                    // true means quit with error, you can pass false, "some data"
+                    // true means close with error, you can pass false, "some data"
                     // to close without error and return that data return 'other';
 }